China–Russia relations: Economic relations

-Between 2008 and 2009, when Russia experienced a financial crisis, there was a sharp increase in borrowing from China.
+Between 2008 and 2009, when Russia experienced the Great Recession, there was a sharp increase in borrowing from China.
 This trend, however, did not last.
 Starting in 2013, borrowing started to grow steadily.
 In 2013, China initiated the creation the Belt and Road Initiative to strengthen economic ties and cooperation and to attract investors from Asia and other parts of the world.
 The initiative extends from China to Europe through Central Asia and Russia, as it is an important transit logistical link between China and Europe, in which the Asian Infrastructure Investment Bank may play a significant role.
 China has also shown interest in cooperating with the countries of the Eurasian Economic Union (EAEU).
 The creation of the EAEU is posed to serve as an important platform for multilateral cooperation in the region, as all participants are friendly neighbors and partners with Russia, as well as traditional partners with China.
 Russia is interested in creating a free trade zone of the EAEU and China, as well as the use of the national currency in this region.